pts/pts-fasm-bootstrap/README.md

 necessary patching.

-Initially the bootstrap assembler was able to compile fasm 1.20 and fasm 1.30, but then it was discovered that it can also also compile a lightly patched fasm 1.73.32.
+Initially the bootstrap assembler was able to compile fasm 1.20 and fasm 1.30, but then it was discovered that it can also compile a lightly patched fasm 1.73.32.

 It is a future plan to have the bootstrap assembler implemented in multiple programming languages, targeting Linux i386:

-* NASM: already implemented as `fbsasm.nasm`
+* NASM: already implemented as `fbsasm.nasm`, use it with `./bootstrap_nasm.sh nasm`.
+It is a reimplementation of a subset of fasm 1.30 (for Linux i386) in NASM 0.98.39 or later.
+It was created by concatenating source files from fasm 1.30 and fasm 1.37 (Linux-specific `fasm.asm` and `system.inc`), and manually converting it to NASM syntax (mostly doing some manual changes and then many regexp substitutions).
 * fasm: already implemented as `fbsasm.fasm`, use it with `./bootstrap_fasm.sh fasm`.
 * GNU as(1) (+ GNU ld(1)): already implemented as `fbsasm.s`, use it with